 4. Self Love and Self Care Practice

 The impostor syndrome stems from feelings of unworthiness!
 Therefore, it is essential that you love yourself and devote time to self-care!
 With feelings of unworthiness, it may be difficult to love yourself unconditionally as you may be constantly bashing yourself down, critiquing yourself, and putting yourself last!
 You have to change that!
 Practice self compassion – treat yourself as you would treat someone you deeply care about!
 Forgive yourself for past mistakes.
-Start putting yourself and your happiness as a priority on the
+Start putting yourself and your happiness as a priority on the TO-DO list!